 Set in the stunning Carmarthenshire countryside, from a distance the largest single-span glasshouse in the world looks almost like an enormous dewdrop on the hills.
 You’ll find The National Botanical Garden of Wales is much quieter at this time of year, yet it offers as much to do on rainy days as it does in the summer.

 Inside, you’ll find appropriately world-class botanical gardens.
 Featuring thousands of plants from six different regions that all require a Mediterranean climate to flourish.
 Many of the flora are endangered, so this is a rare opportunity to capture plants that you won’t find anywhere else.

 The Great Glasshouse has been specifically designed to provide a range of habitats that mimics the plants’ natural environment.
 You’ll find gravelled slopes, rocky terraces and impressive water features, to provide a range of terrain, moisture levels and varying levels of light and shade.
 So there’s a lot going on!
 You’ll no doubt find plenty of subjects to capture, but it can be challenging to make sure the shot you take isn’t too busy.
 To help, use your rear LCD facility to ensure that each shot you take is just right before you move on.
 Pay special attention to the corners to make sure there is no unwanted clutter.
 And don’t forget to bring a spare battery!
-Reviewing your shots with the LCD panel will drain your power much more quickly, but it’s worth it to walk away with pictures you’re really proud of.
+Reviewing your shots with the LCD panel will drain your power much more quickly, but it’s worth it to walk away with a photo book of pictures you’re really proud of.